damianiandrea/mongodb-nats-connector/README.md

 * `dbName`, the name of the database where the collection to watch resides.
 * `collName`, the name of the collection to watch.
-* `changeStreamPreAndPostImages`, this is a MongoDB configuration, more info [here](https://www.mongodb.com/docs/manual/changeStreams/#change-streams-with-document-pre--and-post-images).
+* `changeStreamPreAndPostImages`, (Deprecated: will be removed in future versions.
+Set this configuration directly on MongoDB instead.) - this is a MongoDB configuration, more info [here](https://www.mongodb.com/docs/manual/changeStreams/#change-streams-with-document-pre--and-post-images).
 * `tokensDbName`, the name of the database where the resume tokens collection will reside.
 * `tokensCollName`, the name of the resume tokens collection for the watched collection.